SovereignCloudStack/standards/Tests/iam/iaas-roles/README.md

 openstack role add --user ... --project ... scs-conformance-tester
 ```

-Finally, the policy definition for the role list endpoint has to be extended to allow this role:
+Finally, the Keystone API policy definition for the role list endpoint has to be extended to allow this role.
+The following is an example entry for `/etc/keystone/policy.yaml` of the Keystone service:

 ```yaml
 "identity:list_roles": "... or role:scs-conformance-tester"